 – 3 welding machines

-● Employees of the Loyola Technical Center: teachers, administrative team, cleaning and surveillance.
+● Employees of the Loyola Technical Centre: teachers, administrative team, cleaning and surveillance.

 ● Families – the families (fathers, mothers, guardians, grandparents, siblings …) of young students and employees.

-● City of El Progreso and rural communities where young people live
+● City of El Progreso and rural communities where the students live.

-● Companies and businesses that can hire young people trained, qualified and with values and capacities for work.
+● Companies and businesses that can hire trained and qualified young adults with values and capacities for work.

 ● General – improvement of business services, improvement of money circulation, socio-economic improvement.